mrworf/photoframe/README.md

 - Support for TCS3472* color and lumen module e.g. https://www.ebay.com/itm/133600154256
 - Improved color and temperature calculations both for accuracy and sensitivity
 - Managed at port 80 - no need to add :7777 to the URL.
+- Ability to integrate with home automation for screen standby (sleep)

 # Photoframe